AxoLabs/BEE2-Axos-Packages/docs/CONTRIBUTING.md

 You are expected to reply if asked for more information.

 ### Do not reopen issues.
-If your issue is closed, it is a deliberate decision made by me, and re-opening it will not do anything.
+If your issue is closed, it is a deliberate decision made by me, and re-opening it will not do you any good.
 This also means you shouldn't comment on closed issues.

 ### Do not create duplicate issues.
 Please check if an issue regarding a certain matter hasn't already been opened.
 If it was, do not create another one.
 Duplicate issues will be closed immediately.

 ### Do not combine issues.
 Please do not combine several bug reports/enhancement ideas into a single issue.
-While it may seem efficient, it also makes it a bit annoying to keep track of them.
+While it may seem efficient, it also makes it annoying to keep track of them.

 ### Do not spam issues.
-Don't open five issues at once, especially if it's to report known bugs or suggest enhancement that are **really** obvious and likely haven't been added due to a good reason.
-Opening issues for the slightest, most insignificant bugs will also count as spam.
+Don't open five issues at once, especially if it's to report known bugs or suggest enhancement that are **really** obvious and likely haven't been added due to a good reason, or are almost certainly already planned, and possibly being worked on.
+Opening issues for the slightest, most insignificant bugs that have no impact on an item's functionality will also count as spam.

 ### Report bugs/suggest enhancements in the issues section
 Please report any bugs or enhancement ideas in the issues section.
 I will not look into a suggestion/bug that has not been reported there, no matter how severe it is.